-When bringing on a new tenant, M365 IT pros should apply the least privileged access model, segmentation of audit logs, and smart and secure provisioning to make the combined tenant safe and effective.
+When bringing on a new tenant, Microsoft 365 IT pros should apply the least privileged access model, segmentation of audit logs, and smart and secure provisioning to make the combined tenant safe and effective.

-Part of this is making sure the administration is safe.
-Here, delegating Microsoft Office 365 admin responsibilities means less micromanaging at the top and more uptime in the field – and better security against IT insider threats and admin error.
-You can assign access by role so you have fewer global admins and better security.
+Part of this is making sure the administration itself is safe.
+Here, delegating admin responsibilities means less micromanaging at the top and more uptime in the field – and better security against IT insider threats and admin errors.
+You can assign access by role, so you have fewer global admins and better security.
 Meanwhile, CoreView can manage multiple tenants all within the same portal instance.